ppy/osu-wiki/news/2021/2021-07-03-new-featured-artist-wotoha.md

 Ranging from hardcore to pop to jazz, we've snagged **10** of **wotoha**'s bright tunes, all ready for mapping from [their Featured Artist page](https://osu.ppy.sh/beatmaps/artists/178)!

 If you're late to the party, you can catch up by listening to **wotoha**'s fresh vocals through [*O108ROCKET feat.
-Neko Hacker*](https://osu.ppy.sh/beatmapsets/1392416) mapped by [Murumoo](https://osu.ppy.sh/users/8001433) in the unnecessarily complicated stop-motion osu!mania video below:
+Neko Hacker*](https://osu.ppy.sh/beatmapsets/1392416) mapped by ::Murumoo::{ user-id=8001433 } in the unnecessarily complicated stop-motion osu!mania video below:

 <div align="center">
     <video width="95%" controls>